-6. This step needs to end by arranging a meeting with each group member individually in about a week to find out how things are going.

-- I'm really pleased with the way you have all worked through this situation and all the ideas that you have come up with.
-What I'd like to do is to meet with each of you individually in about a week to find out how things are going. - 7.
+- 6. This step needs to end by arranging a meeting with each group member individually in about a week to find out how things are going.
+An alert should be created on CPOMS to remind the class teacher or school leader to follow this up and gauge progress. - I am really pleased with the way you have all worked through this situation and all the ideas that you have come up with.
+What I would like to do is to meet with each of you individually in about a week to find out how things are going. - 7.
 Throughout this process your belief that the young people involved are not 'bad' and are capable of kind behaviour and can help others needs to be conveyed.
+Parents are likely to be contacted at the discretion of the member of staff at the appropriate time to inform parties.
+This may be at the beginning of an investigation or once an investigation has been concluded and outcomes are agreed.